• Skip to primary navigation

 • Coconut oil: I like it because of its slightly sweet flavor and high smoke point, but you can use olive oil, avocado oil, peanut oil, or any other high smoke point oil you prefer.

-• Cumin: Is the main flavoring ingredient.
+• Cumin: This is the main flavoring ingredient.
 I love the flavor it brings to the chickpeas, but you can totally customize the spices in this recipe.

 • Garlic powder: If you don't have garlic powder, you can sautée 1 garlic clove.